How to Protect Your Email Account

 Cloaked guy with binary code streams

 While some fraudsters may only try to contact you once or twice, others may make persistent efforts to get in touch.
-This is why you should block email addresses that you have determined to be hazardous.
+This is why you should block email addresses you have determined to be hazardous.

 4. Use Two-Factor Authentication